ggrevera/flutter_viking_student/README.md

 ## assigment #1

 - Complete the SeaBattle ctors (viz., SeaBattle9x9, SeaBattle11x11, SeaBattle13x13, and SeaBattle15x15).
+  Use [these rules](./sea_battle_rules.pdf) as a reference.
 - Complete toString in VikingModel.
-It should return (not print) a string that looks something like the following when printed (or saved to a text file, or transmitted around the world and viewed with a text editor):
+It should return (not print) a string that looks something like the following when printed (or saved to a text file, or transmitted around the world and viewed with a text editor).
+Note that two things need to be displayed: (a) the actual pieces on the board, and (b) the underlying board itself.
+In the first figure below, the top represent the pieces on the board and the bottom represents the board.
+In the second figure below, they appear side-by-side.
 ```
           Instance of 'SeaBattle9x9', rows: 9, cols: 9, turn: Player.attacker
             012345678